janishutz/simplePCBuilding-PC-Configuration-Suite/README.md

+# Deprecated
+This app will most likely not see any more development, as I am focusing on full stack web development.
+I might create a web based version of this with Vue.JS, as my focus shifted from Python to JavaScript in October 2022.

 # simplePCBuilding-PC-Configuration-Suite
 You are just starting out to build a PC but you don't know how to configure that PC?
 This Software allows you to do exactly that.